cpjhenry/ind/README.md

 ind
 ===

-'ind' is a bash script which calculates the Byzantine year, indiction for current and Byzantine year, the Buddhist year, and the year from the founding of the City of Rome.
+**ind** is a bash script which calculates the Byzantine year, indiction for current and Byzantine year, the Buddhist year, and the year from the founding of the City of Rome.
 Other available lunar-solar calculations
 include: metonic cycle, epact, dominical year, Rosh Hashanah and the Hebrew